 But to get the most out of this data, you have to build the right foundation.
-Download Kahuna's how-to guide to get started with your operational skilling program, and learn how to build a comprehensive skills framework that fully represents the needs of your business.
+Download Kahuna's how-to guide and template to get started with your operational skilling program, and learn how to build a comprehensive skills framework that fully represents the needs of your business.

 To implement skills management effectively within your organization, think of it as a complete business program made up of 4 processes: Curate, Assign, Assess, and Develop.